PeridexisErrant/DF-Walkthrough/tutorials/jobs-management.rst

 In-game interface
 =================
-Hit “u”!
+Hit :kbd:`u`!
 You will be presented with a list much like this:

 .. image:: images/dftutorial68.png
    :align: center

 On the left, a list of dwarfs with their name and current profession (the game works out the dwarf’s profession based on their best skill, unless you assign them a custom profession name, more on that later).
 On the right, we have the current job the listed dwarf is doing.
 You will note that the list includes more then just dwarfs.
-You can scroll up and down using “PageDown” and “PageUp” as well as the arrow keys so have a look around.
+You can scroll up and down using :kbd:`PageUp` and :kbd:`PageDown` as well as the arrow keys so have a look around.
 This is the full list of all living creatures in the current area (excluding vermin), so it’s a good way to see how many goblins you’re facing when the inevitable siege occurs!

 Had a good look?
 Great!
 Now lets get on with working with our dwarfs.
-With the first dwarf selected, hit “c” for “Zoom-Cre”.
-Using this shortcut will become extremely familiar to you as you jump to this list, select a dwarf, and whack “c” to see what on earth they are up to now!
+With the first dwarf selected, hit :kbd:`c` for :guilabel:`Zoom-Cre`.
+Using this shortcut will become extremely familiar to you as you jump to this list, select a dwarf, and whack :kbd:`c` to see what on earth they are up to now!

 .. image:: images/dftutorial69.png
    :align: center

 Lets examine what we can see here.
 On the left we have a yellow X over the dwarf we selected.
 If we were to move the X around using the arrow keys we’d see the info on the right change as the closest dwarf to the X changes.
-By the way, you can pull up the X directly without going through “u” just by hitting “v” from the main map.
+By the way, you can pull up the X directly without going through :kbd:`u` just by hitting :kbd:`v` from the main map.
 This is really handy for when you’re trying to work out which dwarf is skulking around the dining room not doing any work!

 So, lets focus back on Ingish Noramshem, Miner.
 You can see some info about this stunty.
-First up, you can go to the “l” for “Labour” menu, the “e” for “Work Dogs”, “s” for “Soldiering and Hunting” or you can “A” “activate” the dwarf.
+First up, you can go to the :kbd:`l` for “Labour” menu, the :kbd:`e` for “Work Dogs”, :kbd:`s` for “Soldiering and Hunting” or you can :kbd:`A` “activate” the dwarf.
 Don’t worry about any of those just yet!
 Instead, look at the bottom menu list.
-We’ve got “z”, “View profile” and a list of other shortcuts.
+We’ve got :kbd:`z`, “View profile” and a list of other shortcuts.

 Things can get a little confusing from here, so follow along carefully.
 For some reason known only to Toady, the coder, the menus get extremely circular, but we’ll get there in the end!

-So, hit “z”, and you’ll see this:
+So, hit :kbd:`z`, and you’ll see this:

 .. image:: images/dftutorial70.png
    :align: center